 Sep 09, 2021

-Just because someone downloads your app, it doesn’t mean that they’re a customer.
+Industry experts agree, just because someone downloads your app, it doesn’t mean that they’re a customer.
 In fact, it doesn’t even mean that they’re an app user.
-Getting someone to download your app is the easy part of the process.
+Getting someone to download your app is the easy part of the customer lifecycle.
 Where things get tricky is with what comes next — when users enter personal information in an app and actually start using it.

 The stats around app download versus app usage support this.
 Leanplum found that 20% of users abandon any given app within 30 seconds.
 If your app clears that initial hurdle, things don’t get any easier.
 Branch found that the average mobile app loses 71% of its users 24 hours after download, 90% of its users a month after download, and 96% of its users three months after download.